FaisalAhmedBijoy/Image_Cryptography_with_Autoencoders/README.md

 # Image_Cryptography_with_Autoencoders
 Deep learning in image Cryptography

-Image encryption and decryption using a chaotic map sequence and an autoencoder The repository includes code for generating chaotic map sequences, shuffling and deshuffling images, preparing datasets, and computing performance metrics.
+Image encryption and decryption using a chaotic map sequence and an autoencoder.
+The repository includes code for generating chaotic map sequences, shuffling and deshuffling images, preparing datasets, and computing performance metrics.

 ## Environment setup
 ```bash